Luxw098/nestjs-svelte-template/README.md

 - Socket.IO Server
 2. Edit `backend/prisma/schema.prisma` to configure your database.
 - Default database is SQLite
-3. run `bun run db` to update the database
 4. If applicable, edit `backend/.env` to configure your database URL.
 5. Setup ports at these locations:
 - `backend/src/main.ts` for Back-end ports